Waag at WeMakeThe.City

 From 20 to 24 June 2018, Amsterdam was dedicated to the WeMakeThe.City festival.
-Waag was co-organizer of the festival and had a packed programme of events.
+Waag was co-organiser of the festival and had a packed programme of events.

 Tuesday 19 June

 Public Stack Summit @Open sea

 Tuesday before the festival, a boat sailed out 'to fix a broken internet'.
 A day dedicated to the public stack; the collection of open, fair and inclusive alternatives for the entire stack.
-From open-source alternative operating systems, to decentralized social media and from cloud services without Google to secure messaging apps.
+From open-source alternative operating systems, to decentralised social media and from cloud services without Google to secure messaging apps.

 Wednesday 20 June

 Setting the Urban Agenda of Tomorrow @Amsterdam Theatre, Amsterdam

 During the opening programme Kate Raworth, Marleen Stikker, Toni Griffin, Francesca Bria, Gabriella Gómez-Mont, Aisha Bin Bishr, and others, answered the key questions of the first edition of the WeMakeThe.City festival: What kind of city do we want to live in, in five, ten or fifteen years time?
 And how do we make the city of the future; inclusive, sustainable, affordable, safe and prosperous?

 Thursday 21 June

 Next Generation Cities @Q Factory, Amsterdam

-Waag organized a conference with inspiring keynote speakers, break-out sessions and panel discussions about inclusive digital transformation strategies.
+Waag organised a conference with inspiring keynote speakers, break-out sessions and panel discussions about inclusive digital transformation strategies.
 Some of the speakers were: CTO from London, Theo Blackwell and the founder of the Free Software Foundation, Richard Stallman.
 The main question: 'Who is the boss in the city?' is increasingly relevant and was highlighted from different angles.

 Amsterdam Sounds @Waag, Amsterdam